AMC AMX III: No. 6: The Sciabola

-Replicas on original chassis?
+Replicas on the original chassis

 No. 7: A straggler

-The seventh chassis, which was supposedly built as early as 1970, remained unused for several years.
-Salvatore Diomante sold it in 1971 in incomplete condition to Giorgio Giordanengo, who had a business restoring classic Italian sports cars.
-Giordanengo completed the car with some delay, possibly as late as the 1980s.
-Stylistically, the body corresponds to that of the sixth vehicle.
-Diomante sold No. 7 in about 1992 to Belgian entrepreneur Roland D'Ieteren, the then managing director of the Brussels D'Ieteren Group.
-Over time, the car was correctly restored and completed around 1998.
+The seventh chassis, built as early as 1970, remained unused.
+Salvatore Diomante sold the incomplete car in 1971 to Giorgio Giordanengo, who had a business restoring classic Italian sports cars.
+Giordanengo finished the car as late as the 1980s.
+Stylistically, the body corresponds to the sixth vehicle.
+Diomante sold No. 7 around 1992 to Belgian entrepreneur Roland D'Ieteren, then the managing director of the Brussels D'Ieteren Group.
+This car has since been restored and completed around 1998.

 No. 8: Iso Varedo

 The eighth chassis did not receive an AMX/3 body.
-From autumn 1971 onwards, Giotto Bizzarrini constructed the Show Car Iso Varedo for Iso Rivolta on the basis of this model, the plastic bodywork of which was based on the Lamborghini Countach and designed by Ercole Spada.
-Unlike the AMX/3 models, the Varedo has an eight-cylinder V-engine from Ford (Cleveland series), making the powertrain similar to Iso Rivolta's production cars.
+In late 1971, Giotto Bizzarrini constructed the Varedo show car for ISO Rivolta.
+The chassis featured plastic bodywork based on the Lamborghini Countach and was designed by Ercole Spada.
+Unlike the AMX/3 models, the Varedo has a Ford Cleveland V8 engine, making it similar to Iso Rivolta's production cars.
 The Varedo debuted at the 1972 Turin Motor Show.
-It is doubtful whether Iso intended to mass-produce the Varedo.
-The car remained a one-off.
-It belongs to Iso's former owner Piero Rivolta, who has been exhibiting it in a museum in Florida for several years.
+The one-off vehicle belongs to Iso's former owner, Piero Rivolta, and it is at the Sarasota Classic Car Museum in Florida.